Assessment & Credit

 Successful completion of the program will earn you both a certificate and academic credit.

-You will begin work on the project early in the program so that you will have sufficient time to create necessary documentation, e.g., mission/business model canvas, project report, as well as a sketch or prototype.
+You will receive your assignment with sufficient time to create necessary documentation, e.g., mission/business model canvas, project report, as well as a sketch or prototype.

 Though not accredited by the American Bar Association, the program follows the ABA's standards for Student Study at a Foreign Institution to offer you credit for your undertakings; the course has been structured to provide a total of 5 ABA credits (60 hours of classroom time; one credit hour being equivalent to 700 minutes of classroom time).